Classically studied coherent structures only paint a partial picture of wall-bounded turbulence: Abstract

 \section{Abstract}

-{ For the last 140 years, the mechanisms of transport and dissipation of energy in a turbulent flow have not been completely understood due to the complexity of this phenomenon.
-The dissipation of energy due to turbulence is significative, and understanding turbulence physics is crucial for fighting the present climate emergency.
-Previous research has focused on analyzing the so-called coherent structures of the flow (Q events, streaks, and vortices), which are regions of high turbulence transport, high/low streamwise fluctuation, and rotation, respectively.
-However, the connection between these classically studied structures and the flow development is still uncertain.
-To fill this gap, here we show a data-driven methodology for objectively identifying high-importance regions in a turbulent flow.
-A deep-learning model is trained to predict a future state of a turbulent channel flow and the gradient-SHAP explainability algorithm is used to calculate the importance of each grid point for such a prediction.
-Finally, high-importance regions are computed using the SHAP data, analyzing and comparing their characteristics with those of the other coherent structures.
-The SHAP analysis provides an objective way to identify the regions of highest importance in the turbulent flow, which exhibit different levels of agreement with the classically studied structures. }
+{ For the last 140 years, the mechanisms of transport and dissipation of energy in a turbulent flow have not been completely understood.
+Previous research has focused on analyzing the so-called coherent structures, organized flow patterns characterized by their spatial coherence, lifespan and significant contribution to momentum and energy transfer.
+However, the connection between these structures and the flow development is still uncertain.
+Here, we show a data-driven methodology for objectively identifying high-importance regions.
+A deep-learning model is trained to predict a future state of the flow and the gradient-SHAP explainability algorithm is used to calculate the importance of each grid point.
+Finally, high-importance regions are computed using the SHAP data and are compared to the other coherent structures.
+The SHAP analysis provides an objective way to identify the regions of higher importance, which exhibit different levels of agreement with the classical structures without being completely related to any particular one. }

 \keywords{Turbulence, Deep learning, Machine learning, Shapley values, Explainability, Coherent structures}